LogicalContracts/LogicalEnglish/README.md

 This means that the knowldege page was constructed from the text at that URL.
 It must be the very first Prolog term in the file.

-The logic language used is pure PROLOG (Horn clauses) but sugared with some additional operators, towards readability and expressiveness:
+The logic language used is pure PROLOG (Horn clauses) but sugared with some additional operators in the clause bodies, towards readability and expressiveness:

   * ``if``, ``and``, ``or``, as alternatives to :- , ;
   * ``if...must/then..``  and ``if...then...else...``
   * Predicate ``on `` Moment
   * Predicate ``at`` KnowledgePageURL

-The deontic ``if Condition (it) must (be true that) Obligation`` is simply mapped into ``Condition and Obligation or not Condition``.
+The "deontic" ``if Condition (it) must (be true that) Obligation`` in a clause body is simply mapped into ``Condition and Obligation or not Condition``.
+The term "deontic" is being stretched here, cf. for example this explanation on [deonthic vs. alethic](https://www.brsolutions.com/the-two-fundamental-kinds-of-business-rules-where-they-come-from-and-why-they-are-what-they-are/).

 The ``on `` notation allows specification of a timestamp to the predicate, effectively adding it an extra argument.
 By default all predicate truth values report to "now", a datetime typically associated with the main time focus of the knowledge page.